Five Cheap Fixes for Kitchen Remodel

 Here are 5 do-it-yourself tips the thrifty homeowner or home buyer might consider to update a kitchen–and make it a beautiful heart of the home:

-1. Instead of new appliances: If kitchen appliances are functional, but mismatched or dated, you might consider repainting them to match with fresh coats of black, white, silver or even Liquid Stainless Steel.
+1. Instead of new appliances: If kitchen appliances are functional, but mismatched or dated, you might consider repainting them to match with fresh coats of black, white, silver or even Liquid Stainless Steel, a regular house painting professional should be able to get this job done for you.
 Krylon makes special Appliance Paint that comes in a variety of colors (but which may not be safe for stoves and ranges because of excessive heat).
 Thomas’ Liquid Stainless Steel, though, appears to be safe for all appliances and can even be used on cabinet doors for a more industrial or contemporary feel.

 2. Replace Your Backsplash: Rather than simply re-paint or re-tile your kitchen backsplash, consider the updated look that peel-and-stick metallic tiles or glue-on backsplash rolls might offer and that run around $125 per 2’x25′ unit .
 Both can be ordered online, but the tiles are usually available at both Lowe’s and Home Depot.